 Set a daily minimum so low it's almost impossible to fail.
 This isn't your target—it's your floor.

-- Consistency beats intensity.
-15 minutes daily for 30 days (7.5 hours) builds more habit strength than 7.5 hours in one weekend.
+- Consistency beats intensity – 15 minutes daily for 30 days builds more habit strength than 7.5 hours crammed into one weekend

-- Streaks create momentum.
-Once you've practiced 14 days straight, day 15 feels almost automatic.
+- Streaks create momentum – After 14 days straight, day 15 feels almost automatic

-- Small wins compound.
-Each session, however short, reinforces your identity as "someone who practices."
+- Identity reinforcement – Each session reinforces your identity as "someone who practices"

 Weekly and monthly targets